awsdocs/aws-cloud9-user-guide/doc_source/change-environment.rst

 #.
 Make your changes, and then choose :guilabel:`Save changes`.

-   You can use the |AC9| console to change the following settings:
+   You can use the |AC9| console to change the following settings.

    * For |envec2plural|, :guilabel:`Name` and :guilabel:`Description`.
    * For |envsshplural|: :guilabel:`Name`, :guilabel:`Description`, :guilabel:`User`, :guilabel:`Host`, :guilabel:`Port`,
      :guilabel:`Environment path`, :guilabel:`Node.js binary path`, and :guilabel:`SSH jump host`.

-   To change other settings, do the following:
+   To change other settings, do the following.

-   * For |envec2plural|:
+   * For |envec2plural|, do the following.

      * You cannot change :guilabel:`Type`, :guilabel:`Security groups`, :guilabel:`VPC`, :guilabel:`Subnet`, :guilabel:`Environment path`, or :guilabel:`Environment ARN`.
      * For :guilabel:`Permissions` or :guilabel:`Number of members`, see :ref:`share-environment-change-access`,